Best Retinol Pads

 1. Exuviance Pure Retinol Correcting Peel

-First off, Exuviance set the bar high with these retinol pads.
-They contain 0.3% retinol to activate the lazy cell turnover rate and fire up collagen production.
-In addition, the pads are soaked in a patented ingredient called CitraFill, which has a nice, instant plumping effect on the skin, which reduces the look of fine lines too.
+Exuviance set the bar high with these retinol pads.
+They contain 0.3% retinol to accelerate the skin turnover rate and fire up collagen production.
+In addition, the pads are soaked in a patented ingredient called CitraFill, which has a nice, instant plumping effect on the skin that reduces the look of fine lines too.

-The formulation is pretty minimal, meaning that retinol flies solo without a major anti-inflammatory wingman.
-Because of that, proceed with caution if you have very sensitive skin.
+The formulation is pretty minimal, meaning that it doesn’t contain skin-soothing ingredients.
+So keep that in mind if you have very sensitive skin.
 Besides that, these once-a-week retinol pads will amplify your anti-aging routine considerably to better target signs of aging.

 Size: 6 pads